Analog or digital and why?

-I'm in the recording business since 2012, but I have been a professional musician since 2001 and work as a drum teacher since 2004.
+I'm in the recording and mixing business since 2012, but I have been a professional musician since 2001 and work as a drum teacher since 2004.
 Nowadays most of my time is spend in the studio.

 Can you share one music production tip?